iamkheradmand/snap-reserve/README.md

 # 🔄 How It Works

 1. **Periodic Synchronization** : Every 5 minutes, the system fetches available time slots from database and syncs them to a Redis sorted queue, ordered by time.
-High performance O(1) list operations
-2. **Atomic Slot Allocation** : When a user requests a reservation, Redis atomically pops the nearest available time slot using a single-threaded, atomic operation that prevents race conditions.
+2. **Atomic Slot Allocation** : When a user requests a reservation, Redis atomically pops the nearest available time slot using a single-threaded, atomic operation that prevents race conditions; High performance O(1) list operations.
 3. **Temporary Hold** : The popped slot is immediately placed on a temporary hold with TTL (time-to-live) to prevent it from being re-added to the available queue during sync lag periods, ensuring the slot remains reserved for the current user.